harshameghadri/book-reviews/README.md

-# book-reviews
-A collection of Books and their reviews from me
+# A collection of Books and their reviews for you.

 Check the individual files for the month.